Go To Top Go Up Go Back Go Forward

 where:

-FMS offers the following significant developments that enable computers to approach their theoretical maximum speed throughout the solution process:
+FMS offers the following significant developments that enable computers to sustain their maximum speed throughout the solution process:

 Storage and processing requirements depend significantly on matrix symmetry and data type, so FMS subroutines are divided into five modules, as shown in the following table: